 Why does Switzerland have a low crime rate?

-There are numerous factors that contribute to the incredibly low crime rate in Switzerland and these include:
+Numerous factors contribute to the incredibly low crime rate in Switzerland and these include:

 The more educated a population is, the less likely they are to commit crimes.
 Also, by being well educated, chances are you have employment and do need to turn to crime like selling illegal drugs to get some money.